Funchal Port • Gateway to the Beautiful Floating Garden

 This route focuses on dramatic peaks as well as local culture.
 So, you’ll visit Pico do Arieiro for views above the clouds, followed by the traditional houses in Santana.
 Tours are available on GetYourGuide or Viator.

 A great shorter option if you want to return to town early.
 Plus, along the way, you’ll also stop at the Eira do Serrado viewpoint for a dramatic look into the valley below.
-Tours are available on GetYourGuide (full Day), or Viator (half day).
+Check GetYourGuide or Viator for options.

 Specialized & Adventure Excursions